 Language Matters Guidance

 The language used when speaking about or referring to people who use drugs, including alcohol, has an impact on how individuals view themselves and how others view them.
-This document sets out why language matters and offers some helpful suggestions.
+Language Matters Guidance sets out why language matters and offers some helpful suggestions.

 A Parent’s Guide to Alcohol, Tobacco and Other Drugs